OKDP/jupyterlab-docker/README.md

 Finally, all the images are tested against the original [tests](docker-stacks/tests) at every pipeline trigger

-## Push
+## Publishing

 Development images with tags ```-<GIT-BRANCH>-latest``` suffix (ex.: spark3.2.4-python3.9-java11-scala2.12-<GIT-BRANCH>-latest) are produced at every pipeline run regardless of the git branch (main or not).

-The [official images](#tagging) are pushed to the [container registry](https://github.com/orgs/OKDP/packages) when:
+The [official images](#tagging) are publiqhed to the [okdp quay.io registry](https://quay.io/organization/okdp):

-1. The workflow is triggered on the main branch only and
-2. The [tests](docker-stacks/tests) are completed successfully

-This prevents pull requests or developement branchs to push the official images before they are reviewed or tested.
-It also provides the flexibility to test against developement images ```-<GIT-BRANCH>-latest``` before they are officially pushed.
+1. At every release, and,
+2. Periodically, every mondat at 05H00 GMT

 ## Tagging